dotnet/roslyn/Building-Testing-and-Debugging.md

 # Building, Testing, and Debugging

 ## Required Software
-**Microsoft Visual Studio Ultimate 2015 Preview**
+**Microsoft Visual Studio Ultimate 2015 CTP5**

-The Roslyn source code currently targets prerelease builds of Visual Studio 2015", the latest preview release can be downloaded free from [http://www.visualstudio.com/en-us/downloads/visual-studio-2015-downloads-vs](http://www.visualstudio.com/en-us/downloads/visual-studio-2015-downloads-vs).
+The Roslyn source code currently targets prerelease builds of Visual Studio 2015", the latest preview release (**CTP5**)can be downloaded free from [http://support.microsoft.com/kb/2967191](http://support.microsoft.com/kb/2967191).

-**Microsoft Visual Studio 2015 Preview SDK**
+**Microsoft Visual Studio 2015 CTP5 SDK**

 The Visual Studio SDK is used to extend Visual Studio 2015".
-This can be downloaded free from a [url:http://www.visualstudio.com/en-us/downloads/visual-studio-14-ctp-vs].
+This can be downloaded free from a [url:http://support.microsoft.com/kb/2967191].

 **NuGet package manager**

 We use [NuGet](http://nuget.org) with package restore for our dependencies.
 We have seen some issues with package restore in some versions of the NuGet Package Manager, so we recommend making sure you have at least NuGet 2.8.1 installed.
 Go to Tools\Extensions and Updates and click on the Updates tab to see if you are up to date.

-**Latest Visual Studio 2015 Preview is recommended**
+**Latest Visual Studio 2015 CTP5 is recommended**

-When using a Preview build you should ensure you select the repo branch that matches your installed Visual Studio preview, E.g releases/Dev14Preview.
+When using a Preview build you should ensure you select the repo branch that matches your installed Visual Studio preview, E.g releases/Dev14CTP5.
 Roslyn is being developed at the same time as other core Visual Studio Components, APIs Roslyn is using may change during this preview phase, if you select the matching branch, then the source code you build will match the installed core Visual Studio components.

 ## Getting the code

 1. Clone (http://github.com/dotnet/roslyn)
-2. Switch to the "releases/Dev14Preview" branch
+2. Switch to the "releases/Dev14CTP5" branch

 ## Using Visual Studio Preview releases